 A geographic area encompassing all buildings facing the Monroe County courthouse.
-This shall also include buildings located at the southwest corner of College and Kirkwood, the southeast corner of Walnut and Kirkwood, the northwest corner of Walnut and 6th Street.
+This shall also include buildings located at the southwest corner of College and Kirkwood, the southeast corner of Walnut and Kirkwood, the northwest corner of Walnut and 6th Street, and the northwest corner of College and 6th Street.